MrPifo/DBD-Plus/README.md

 ### Features

-A list of features this program can do:
+A list of features this program can achieve:

 - Showing the **killer in pre-lobby**.
 - Can **detect a great amount of killer perks** when ingame.